AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-groups/work-with-group-objects/create-and-modify-a-groups-programs.md

 user-type: administrator
 product-area: system-administration;user-management
 navigation-topic: work-with-a-groups-objects
-title: Create, modify, and view a group’s programs
+title: Create, modify, and view a group's programs
 description: When you are viewing a group that you manage in the Groups area, you can view and work with its programs.
 ---

-# Create, modify, and view a group’s programs
+# Create, modify, and view a group's programs

 When you are viewing a group that you manage in the Groups area, you can view and work with its programs.